Registered Education Savings Plan

-If no beneficiaries of a family plan or beneficiaries of an individual plan are not continuing post-secondary studies, the amount of QESI, CESG and Canada Education Bonds must be reimbursed to the government.
+If no beneficiaries of a family plan nor beneficiaries of an individual plan are continuing post-secondary studies, the amount of QESI, CESG and Canada Education Bonds must be reimbursed to the government.
 Such reimbursements may also be required in other particular instances such as the revocation of the RESP or early withdrawal of certain contributions.

 Transfer to an RRSP

 If all intended beneficiaries are not pursuing higher education by age 21 and the plan has been in place for at least 10 years, a contributor is allowed to withdraw the income from the plan.
 Withdrawals are taxed and are subject to an additional 12% tax for federal purposes and 8% for Quebec purposes.10 The contributor can avoid the additional tax by transferring these funds as a contribution to an RRSP under which the contributor or his/her spouse is the annuitant, if he/she has unused contribution room.
 The transfer is limited to $50,000.

 Transfer to an RDSP

-Since 2014, parents who contribute to an RESP for a child with a severe disability can transfer RESP amounts to an RDSP if the plans share a common beneficiary.
+Parents who contribute to an RESP for a child with a severe disability can transfer RESP amounts to an RDSP (see Section 4) if the plans share a common beneficiary.